idodov/pixoo64-media-album-art/README.md

 - **Synchronized Lyrics Display**: Displays synchronized lyrics of the song.
 - **Display Clock**: Shows the current time.
 - **Artist and Track Title Display**: Shows the artist and track title.
+- **Album Arts Slider**: Shows a various album arts for the playing title.
 - **Full Fallback Support**: If album art doesn't exist or can't be fetched, the script provides fallback options.
 These fallbacks support API services like MusicBrainz, Spotify, Discogs, and Last.FM.
 If all else fails, the script creates a dedicated AI image using [pollinations.ai](https://pollinations.ai), ensuring that 99% of the time, an image will be displayed on the Pixoo64 screen while music is playing.

 The script is compatible with speaker systems such as Chromecast, AirPlay 2, and Sonos, and fully supports services like Spotify, Tidal, Apple Music, YouTube Music, MixCloud, TuneIn, Sonos Radio, and more!